Why Do Companies Do Random Drug Tests?

 Ultimately, however, the most effective way to pass a random drug test is to stop taking illicit substances.
 For people with addictions, doing so alone can be difficult.
 Fortunately, addictions are recognized as legitimate mental health disorders.
 It is not illegal to seek help, and in many jurisdictions, employers cannot fire employees who seek treatment for addiction issues

 If you are concerned about passing a random drug test, chances are your concern would be better applied to your substance abuse habits.
-Fortunately, drug and alcohol addictions are highly treatable.
-Help is available.
+Fortunately, drug and alcohol addictions are highly treatable and with Nuview’s Los Angeles drug rehab, help is available.